reshadn/matching-game/README.md

 ## Matching Game 'Lion King'

 As a weekend project I built this matching game using jQuery and Bootstrap.
-Overall it was a simple way to learn new jQuery and jQuery UI features as well as Bootstrap CSS and JS features.
+Overall it was a simple way to learn new features in jQuery and Twitter Bootstrap.

 **Instructions:** Click on the tiles, a match will stay visible, a non-match will fade out and after matching all tiles you will be declared the winner.